groundy

-GitHub’s fixed-rate era for premium inference ends June 1, 2026.
-GitHub announced on April 271 that Premium Request Units (PRUs) across all Copilot plans are replaced by GitHub AI Credits billed against actual token consumption (input, output, and cached) at per-model API rates.
+GitHub’s fixed-rate era for premium inference ended June 1, 2026.
+GitHub announced on April 271 that Premium Request Units (PRUs) across all Copilot plans were replaced by GitHub AI Credits billed against actual token consumption (input, output, and cached) at per-model API rates.
 Monthly plan prices are unchanged.
 The per-request subsidies are not.

 What Changed and When

-After June 1, a request to Opus 4.7 costs whatever its token footprint resolves to against GitHub’s published API rates for that model.
+Since June 1, a request to Opus 4.7 or the newer Opus 4.8 costs whatever its token footprint resolves to against GitHub’s published API rates for that model.
 The 7.5x multiplier was a fixed cost regardless of context window size.
-A request that sends 200k tokens of context to Opus 4.7 now costs proportionally more than a 10k-token request.
+A request that sends 200k tokens of context to an Opus flagship model now costs proportionally more than a 10k-token request.
 The PRU system couldn’t express that distinction.

 GitHub’s per-model rate card is now live on Models and Pricing for GitHub Copilot.
-Each token is priced based on the model used, and the total is converted to credits at 1 AI credit = $0.01 USD.
-Until June 1 teams should still treat published rates as provisional, because GitHub explicitly notes that the rate card and promotional credit windows can be tuned during the migration period.
+Each token is priced based on the model used, and the total is converted to credits at 1 AI credit = $0.01 USD4.
+The published rates went into effect at the June 1 cutover.

 The New Credit Economics by Plan